wambua-iv/my-learning-notes/Kubernetes/K8s intro.md

 Node [names] must be unique
  Node configuration needs to be updated, it is a good practice to re-register the node with the API server

+#### Kubelet
+Ensures containers described in PodSpecs assigned to its node are running
 ### Networking
 container runtime _creates an isolated network space_ for each container it starts
 	- networking namespace can be shered with other containers or the host operating system
 	- Containers grouped into a Pod a [pause container] is started to create a network namespace for the Pod
 #pod-to-pod => across nodes
+mapping of ports from the container to the host service mesh adds a proxy server to _every_ container that you have in your architecture